ecoco/ecocode_minify/README.md

 ![Compiler Warnings](http://ecocode.de/magento_modules/ecocode_minify/compiler_warnings.jpg)
 ## Notes

 * Minifing is disabled by default.
-Tomake it active go to System->Configuration->Developer->JavaScript/CSS Settings and set "Merge * Files" to "Yes" and then "Minify * Files" to "Yes"
+To make it active go to System->Configuration->Developer->JavaScript/CSS Settings and set "Merge * Files" to "Yes" and then "Minify * Files" to "Yes"
-* The log functionality is using mysql table due to prevent logsplitting on multiserver environments
+* The log functionality is using mysql table due to prevent log splitting on multi server environments
-* The warmup functionality will be less effectiv multiserver environments unless you store your merged files in a central place
+* The warmup functionality will be less effective multi server environments unless you store your merged files in a central place
 * A new suffix well be generated when you click the "Flush JavaScript/CSS Cache" button in you magento backend cache control section
 * The filesize is included in the merged filename so changing a js/css file will invalidate the involved merged files and new ones will be generated.
 * If a file cannot be compiled the the uncompiled merged version will be served